-Number of renegotiated real estate secured accounts remaining in HSBC Finance's portfolio circumstances, and a number of accounts received a second (or further) renegotiation during the year which are not duplicated in the statistics presented above.
+During the half-year to 30 June 2012, the aggregate number of renegotiated loans reduced, despite renegotiation activity continuing, due to the run-off of the portfolio.
+Within the constraints of our Group credit policy, HSBC Finance's policies allow for multiple renegotiations under certain circumstances, and a number of accounts received a second (or further) renegotiation during the year which are not duplicated in the statistics presented above.
 These statistics present a loan as an addition to the volume of renegotiated loans on its first renegotiation only.
 At 30 June 2012, renegotiated

-Number of ren egotiated loans
+Number of renegotiated loans

 Modified

 Re-aged and re-aged Modified Total

 (000s) (000s) (000s) (000s)

+110 100 12 240

-30 June 2012 118 109 13 240
+118 109 13 240

-30 June 2011 122 113 17 252
+122 113 17 252

-31 December 2011 121 112 14 246
+121 112 14 246